pbolotin-eltex/14_tree_of_processes/README.md

 also there will be the waitpid results

-it defines hierahy of processes and show who is who
+it defines hierarchy of processes and show who is who